TitasGailius/terminal/README.md

 If you need to mock the underlying Symfony's Process, you may use the Terminal's `response` method.

-Terminal's `response` method may be used in a several ways:
+Terminal's `response` method may be used in several ways:

 1. Passing response line(s) and an optional process instance.
 2. Passing only the process instance.